London Air Travel » British Airways » BA100 »

 In total, over 100 billion Avios are issued across all participating programmes a year to more than 8 million active members.
 Around half are issued through means other than flying.
 The sheer scale of the programme does make it an extremely powerful, and some would say a distortive influence which smaller rivals such as Virgin Atlantic struggle to compete against.

 For BA, it is also a customer service recovery device.
-Whether it’s a faulty IFE system or a complete operational meltdown at Heathrow, a dolloping of Avios can help smooth everything over.
+Whether it’s a faulty in-flight entertainment system or a complete operational meltdown at Heathrow, a dolloping of Avios can help smooth everything over.
+Some frequent flyers would say that, in truth, their loyalty is to the Executive Club, not the airline itself.

 At some point BA is expected to follow US airlines and start issuing miles by reference to the price paid for the ticket rather than distance flown.
 Reward flights will also be subject to “dynamic pricing” rather than a set tariff.
 Subject also to IT upgrades, members of different frequent flyer programmes that use Avios will also have access to a single “Avios Bank” across all programmes.